WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Assist_Mission_2.md

 1. You should purchase the new AI Assistant SKU **A-FLEX-AI-ASST** from CCW.

 2. Once you purchase the offer, admins with the appropriate profile and access controls will be able to see the AI Assistant menu in Control Hub.
-Post purchasing the offer, the customer can enable/disable the **Virtual Agent Transfer Summary** features from the Control Hub.
+Post purchasing the offer, the customer can enable/disable the **Call Drop Summary** features from the Control Hub.
    ![Profiles](../graphics/Lab1_AI_Agent/3.18.png)